Edtech World Tour

 What are we up to?

-A research project through ten countries to research on edtech adoption trends around the globe.
+A research project through ten countries to learn about edtech adoption trends around the globe.

 The #EdtechWorldTour is an initiative promoting global perspectives on edtech fuelled by local insights, bringing together major sectorial stakeholders beyond functional and geographical boundaries, learning from best practices in education innovation, mapping edtech clusters and creating open-source resources for a refined understanding of the global ecosystem.